scottnonnenberg/blog/pages/posts/2016-01-12-the-why-of-agile.md

 Agile can create a feedback loop which leads you towards your ultimate goal.
 Each step is a small win, leading to feeling good, leading to more wins.
 It's like a Thermostat, except you don't quite know what the target temperature is yet.
 It turns out that feedback loops are also the 'why' behind [Test-Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development) and [Lean Startup](http://theleanstartup.com/).

 The question for you: How might you tune your software development feedback loops to enable your teams to be the best they can be?
+I've got some ideas for you, in [my second Agile post: Customizing Agile](/customizing-agile/).